 If the procedure is successful, the AF shall respond with a 200 (OK) and provide the content of the resource in the response, confirming the successful update operation.

-If the procedure is not successful, the AF shall provide a response code as defined in clause XXYY.
+If the procedure is not successful, the AF shall provide a response code as defined in clause 7.3.

 7.2.1.5 Destroy Split-Rendering Configuration